-In some ways, the goals of learning architects aren’t that different from those of journalists.
-When it comes to writing a news or magazine story, the journalist’s goal is to inform, educate and entertain.
+In some ways, the goals of learning experience designers aren’t that different from those of journalists.
+When it comes to writing a news or magazine story, the journalist’s goal is to inform, educate and engage.
 This isn’t a big leap from what instructional designers and developers are trying to achieve.

-In journalism, most articles use a conventional structure intended to make an article compelling while still being informative.
-Why not borrow these same techniques in our work, to motivate and perhaps entertain learners?
-Here are some ideas that you can borrow from journalism to boost the quality of your eLearning.
+In journalism, most articles use well-known techniques to make an article compelling while still being informative.
+Why not borrow these same techniques in our work, to motivate and fascinate learners?
+Here are some ideas that you can borrow from journalism to boost the quality of your learning designs.

 1. Use catchy headlines instead of course titles